UltraSuite/ultrasuite-doc/docs/index.md

 * [Ultrasuite Tools](https://github.com/UltraSuite/ultrasuite-tools) - Python library to process raw ultrasound data.
 * [Ultrasuite Kaldi](https://github.com/UltraSuite/ultrasuite-kaldi) - Recipes and other code to use UltraSuite data with the [Kaldi Speech Recognition Toolkit](http://kaldi-asr.org/).
+* [TaL Tools](https://github.com/UltraSuite/tal-tools) - Resources for the Tongue and Lips corpus.

 ## Contributing

-We welcome user contribution to UltraSuite!
-We are hoping to keep UltraSuite in active development with help from the community.
-All contributions will be given proper credits!
+We welcome user contribution to Ultrasuite!
+We are hoping to keep Ultrasuite in active development with help from the community.
+All contributions will be given proper credit!
 There are various ways to participate:

 **Contributing with data**

-The current release of UltraSuite has three datasets of ultrasound and audio from Child speech and two datasets of adult speech, but we hope to include additional datasets in the future.
+The current release of Ultrasuite has three datasets of ultrasound and audio from child speech and two datasets of adult speech, but we hope to include additional datasets in the future.
 If you'd like to share data that you collected, please get in touch with any member of the [Ultrax Speech project](http://www.ultrax-speech.org/team).
 We are also happy to host any resources that you have generated for current Ultrasuite datasets (e.g. annotations, scores, tongue splines, etc).
 Note that even though data is available through UltraSuite, we encourage users to cite the original authors.

 **Contributing with code**

-To contribute with [code](https://github.com/UltraSuite/ultrasuite-tools) or to help improve [this documentation](https://github.com/UltraSuite/ultrasuite-doc), please submit your changes with [Pull Requests.](https://help.github.com/articles/about-pull-requests/)
+To contribute with [code](https://github.com/UltraSuite) or to help improve [this documentation](https://github.com/UltraSuite/ultrasuite-doc), please submit your changes with [Pull Requests.](https://help.github.com/articles/about-pull-requests/)

 **Reporting issues**